 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the District's near term financing decisions.
-Both the governmental funds' balance sheet and statement of revenues, expenditures, and changes in fund balance provide reconciliations to facilitate this comparison between governmental funds and governmental activities.
+Both the governmental funds' balance sheet and statement of revenues, expenditures and changes in fund balance provide reconciliations to facilitate this comparison between governmental funds and governmental activities.

-The District maintains two individual governmental funds.
-Information is presented separately in the governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balance for the general fund and the debt service fund.
+Information is presented separately in the governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balance for the general fund.
 The governmental fund financial statements can be found on pages 7 and 9.

-The District adopts an annual appropriated budget for both its general fund and its debt service fund.
-Budgetary comparisons can be found on pages 30 - 36.
+The District adopts an annual appropriated budget for its general fund.
+Budgetary comparisons can be found on pages 26 - 31.